Swiggers Games Club

 Games we play

 The games we play are generally modern, proprietary, board (and card) games, usually involving more skill than luck.
 In particular, we play games produced in Germany, where board games are a much more significant part of the culture, as well as the UK and USA.
-Examples of the sort of games we play include: Ave Caesar, Escape from Colditz, Family Business, Puerto Rico and Settlers of Catan.
-More recently published games that we play include: Agricola, Brass, Canal Mania, Container, Hamburgum, Phoenicia and Race for the Galaxy.
+Examples of the sort of games we play include: Agricola, Ave Caesar, Escape from Colditz, Puerto Rico, (Settlers of) Catan and Ticket to Ride.
+More recently published games that we play include: Azul, Gloomhaven, Great Western Trail, Scythe, Viticulture and others.

 History